Jim Collins on Leadership & Change

 Len Hjalmarson has some thoughts on Good to Great, which I mentioned recently.
 Collins identifies a certain type of successful CEO which exhibits what he calls “Level 5 Leadership.”
 Len links to a Fast Company article from 2001 which provides a good overview of Collins’ book, which includes a section on how change occurs.
 I find not only Collins’ thinking on effective leadership to be of note, but also his outline of how change occurs.
 Slowly, gradually, gaining momentum… until the tipping point (not his phrase, I’m mixing metaphors again).
 I think this perspective is instructive for the missional church, on both counts.

-be of note, but also his outline of how change occurs.
-Slowly, gradually, gaining momentum… until the tipping point (not his phrase, I’m mixing metaphors again).
-I think this perspective is instructive for the missional church, on both counts. by Brother Maynard at November 03, 2006 04:47 AM
+- Emerging Church Blogs - be of note, but also his outline of how change occurs.
+Slowly, gradually, gaining momentum… until the tipping point (not…

-be of note, but also his outline of how change occurs.
-Slowly, gradually, gaining momentum… until the tipping point (not his phrase, I’m mixing metaphors again).
-I think this perspective is instructive for the missional church, on both counts. by Brother Maynard at November 03, 2006 04:47 AM
+- Emerging Church Blogs - be of note, but also his outline of how change occurs.
+Slowly, gradually, gaining momentum… until the tipping point (not…

 I picked up Good to Great about a week ago and I’m finding a lot of links about the information as it applies to personal goals, non-profit (I read the monograph on the social service sector before the book, an order I don’t recommend), and the church.